 Improper collusion to defeat justice in Lubowski case

-The Namibian Newspaper in its recent front page article “LUBOWSKI CASE IN DEAD END”, by Werner Menges omits new and cogent facts regarding the only comprehensive action taken in Namibia and South Africa since 1994 to bring those to justice for the crimes committed against the United Nations and the people of Namibia during the Untag period, 1 April 1989 – 21 March 1990.
+The Namibian Newspaper in its recent front page article “LUBOWSKI CASE IN DEAD END”, by journalist Werner Menges omits new and cogent facts regarding the only comprehensive action taken in Namibia and South Africa since 1994 to bring those to justice for the crimes committed against the United Nations and the people of Namibia during the Untag period, 1 April 1989 – 21 March 1990.
 This needs to be reported by The Namibian in the public interest.

 Prosecutor General Martha Imalwa’s quoted statement (that in the absence of credible new evidence she does not plan to prosecute anyone in connection with the murder of Anton Lubowski) is a public admission of the incapacity of the Namibian government, and particularly Swapo politicians and officials, to investigate unpunished crimes.
 This includes not only Lubowski’s assassination but all the political crimes in that period, committed against the UN during 1989 when their Outjo offices were bombed and a security guard killed.

 At all times the cases were handled by identifiable ex-apartheid officials in the government into which SWAPO was integrated when it won election in1990.
 So, the Prosecutor General is therefore publicly requested to declare what SWAPO officials have done to resolve these crimes.In the chain of legal events in pursuit of justice since 1994, formal complaints were made (in the form of new physical evidence for the motives of Lubowski’s murder) to request both the Namibian and South African governments' legal position on resolving the crimes of the period 1989 to 1992.